Mrcyrusrad/Mathildaviz/README.md

 # Mathildaviz Project

-An interactive data visualization project built with HTML, CSS, and JavaScript.
+An interactive data visualisation project built with HTML, CSS, and JavaScript.